mjordan56/shinyobject/about.md

 A colleague from Cardinal Peak was approached by a local entrepreneur, Jesse Foote, who had created a children's treasure hunt game, [Color Clues](https://www.colorclues.com), and needed a programmer to fix a bug in the React Native app component of his game.
 I'm not a fan of React Native but I agreed to investigate and fix his bug.
 The fix went well so I also agreed to do a small feature enhancement for the game.

 Jesse was pleased with the work I did for him and asked if I was interested contracting to do a major upgrade to Color Clues.
 At that time I was investigating Flutter, a new cross-platform mobile app framework from Google.
+I like the concept of a single code base that produces

 ## To Infinity And Beyond